kimoppalfens/kimoppalfens.github.io/_posts/2018-12-12-MiniMVP MMSDE.md

 I really appreciated the fact that we were given the opportunity to help steer the product (or some features) or that you can have a bit of influence on how a feature is developped.
 At one point, the roles got switched and some of us delivered a session to the Microsoft Devs/Program managers to show them what the community came up with as addon's or workarounds to the product.
 This could very well influence the features that are going to be updated in any of the next version (think about "modern" driver management or features that are available in the Powershell App Deployment Toolkit)

-David James held a small "Never gave I ever"-quiz on Configmgr mistakes and milestones and the [last person standing](https://twitter.com/mirkocolemberg) could ship SCCM CB 1810
+David James held a small "Never have I ever"-quiz on Configmgr mistakes and milestones and the [last person standing](https://twitter.com/mirkocolemberg) could ship SCCM CB 1810

 ![alt]({{ site.url }}{{ site.baseurl }}/images/MVP_MMS02.jpg)